|No, not that complex plane ...|

 Complex Number as a Vector

-You can think of a complex number as being a vector.
+We can think of a complex number as a vector.

 This is a vector.